How Is Balloon Sinuplasty Performed?

 Most patients will have some bloody nasal drainage the first night following surgery.
 This discharge will decrease in amount and turn lighter in color over the next several days after surgery.
 In order to prevent bleeding, you should not blow your nose for the first week after surgery, but rather sniff back any secretions.
 If you need to sneeze, you should do so with your mouth open.
 Do not hold back a sneeze.

 Patients may also experience a slight sinus headache or nasal congestion for a day or two after the procedure.
-This can be easily managed with over-the-counter analgesics (such as an ibuprofen-based painkiller like Tylenol or Excedrin), or a prescribed pain killer, if needed.
-(Do not take aspirin or non-steroidal anti-inflammatory pain relievers such as Advil, Motrin and Aleve, as they may increase chances of bleeding.)
+This can be easily managed with over-the-counter analgesics (such as an ibuprofen-based painkiller like Excedrin or Motrin), or a prescribed pain killer, if needed.
+(Do not take aspirin or non-steroidal anti-inflammatory pain relievers such as Advil, Tylenol and Aleve, as they may increase chances of bleeding.

 Will Nasal Packing Be Necessary After The Procedure?